yetanotherbhai/target.en/help/c_reports/c_personalization-insights-reports.md

    <td colname="col1"> <p><b>Notes:</b> </p> <p>
      <ul id="ul_D2221BB4EAD54260B69A2E282C789E98">
       <li id="li_26617F6F7DB1488CA404E9270596B84D"> <p>Personalization Insights is currently offered as a Beta feature available to select customers to obtain feedback to help us improve the feature before making it available to all customers.
 This documentation is subject to change. </p> </li>
-      <li id="li_E1AC7D9CA0B9418F852B843E3418D898"> <p>Personalization Insights is available only for Automated Personalization and Auto-Target activities that use a conversion optimization goal. </p> </li>
+      <li id="li_E1AC7D9CA0B9418F852B843E3418D898"> <p>Personalization Insights is available only for Automated Personalization and Auto-Target activities that use a conversion optimization goal.
+Activities where the optimization goal was changed to conversion from revenue after the activity was already live are also not supported. </p> </li>
       <li id="li_19AD73402DB54C199EC506D434ABE96C"> <p>Automated Personalization and Auto-Target are available as part of the <span class="keyword"> Target Premium </span> solution.
 They are not included with <span class="keyword"> Target Standard </span> without a <span class="keyword"> Target Premium </span> license. </p> </li>
      </ul> </p> </td>
   </tr>